ganeshsubram/machine-setup/README.md

     git clone git@github.com:ganeshsubram/machine-setup.git ~/machine-setup
     ```

-2. Enter the repo and install the tools using the provision script:
+3. If you're not Ganesh, set line 41 of `~/machine/setup/.bashrc ` to your own GitHub username:

     ```bash
+    github_user=ganeshsubram
+    ```

+4. Enter the repo and install the tools using the provision script:

+    ```bash
     cd ~/machine-setup
     ./provision.sh
     ```

-3. Open a tmux session:
+5. Open a tmux session:

     ```bash
     tmux
     ```

-4. Install tmux plugins with `ctrl + a` then `shift + i`, you should see the pane refresh with the following prompt:
+6. Install tmux plugins with `ctrl + a` then `shift + i`, you should see the pane refresh with the following prompt:

     ```txt
     TMUX environment reloaded.
     Done, press ENTER to continue.
     ```

-5. Press `enter` to exit out of the prompt and back to your tmux terminal.
+7. Press `enter` to exit out of the prompt and back to your tmux terminal.

-6. Update sudoers so your account doesn't need to enter a password for sudo every time (quality of life + tmux plugins run some sudo commands):
+8. Update sudoers so your account doesn't need to enter a password for sudo every time (quality of life + tmux plugins run some sudo commands):

     a.
 Enter sudoers with: